Lucid Trading FAQ: 50+ Questions Answered

 Can you request payouts anytime on funded accounts?

-You can request payouts as soon as you meet all requirements (trading days, consistency rule, buffer balance, minimum profit thresholds).
-LucidPro allows payouts every 5+ trading days (typically 7-10 calendar days).
+You can request payouts as soon as you meet all requirements.
+LucidFlex allows payouts every 5+ trading days with completed profit targets.
+LucidBlack allows payouts every 3 days if you meet the 40% consistency rule and minimum daily profit targets.
 LucidDirect requires 8 trading days between requests.
-LucidFlex needs 5 trading days with positive net profit.
-There's no maximum frequency limitâif you meet requirements every 7 days, you can request payouts weekly.
-Fast traders completing cycles in 7-10 days can extract multiple payouts monthly despite per-payout caps.
+There's no maximum frequency limitâif you meet requirements every 3 days (LucidBlack), you can request payouts frequently.
+Fast traders completing cycles rapidly can extract multiple payouts monthly despite per-payout caps.

 What's the profit split on funded accounts?